brainix/pottery/README.md

 application/service.

 `Redlock`s are automatically released (by default, after 10 seconds).
-You should take care to ensure that your critical section completes well within the timeout.
+You should take care to ensure that your critical section completes well within that timeout.
 The reasons that `Redlock`s are automatically released are to preserve [&ldquo;liveness&rdquo;](http://redis.io/topics/distlock#liveness-arguments) and to avoid deadlocks (in the event that a process dies inside a critical